RyderForReal/MUNManager/README.md

 We **strongly** recommend using Linux for development to ensure compatibility (what works on Linux almost always works on other platforms).
 JetBrains Rider is recommended as well.

+Please sign your commits using GPG (preferable) or SSH.
+If the last commit in your pull request is not signed, we may decide to not merge it until you sign the commit.
 ### License
 MUNManager is licensed under AGPL v3.0.
 See [LICENSE](LICENSE) for more information.